Enjoying our puzzle hints?

 Blue

-Why it's tricky: Multiple meanings and uses across categories
+Why it's tricky: multiple meanings and references

 Big

-Why it's tricky: Multiple meanings and uses across categories
+Why it's tricky: multiple meanings and references

 High

-Why it's tricky: Multiple meanings and uses across categories
+Why it's tricky: multiple meanings and references

 Connections #1024 explained